 - What security standards are used to ensure data and application integrity?

-- Is data encrypted at rest as well as in transit?
+- Is data encrypted in transit?

 - How are support requests handled, and what is the expected response time?